 Characters like Samuel Okudzeto-Ablakwa, Fifi Kwetey, Edward Omane-Boamah, Kwesi Pratt, the late Atta-Mills and the sitting-president himself, who now have their mouths filled to the brim with ill-gotten wealth and shamelessly demanding answers to the crisis they have created through crass incompetence, were the very ones that decided to hit the streets instead of providing alternatives to our problems at the time.

-The media In recent times, hosts of Radio/TV programmes have joined the fray to demand from NPP, alternatives to solving the current monumental failure of the NDC government, and this is a development I find very much worrying.
+In recent times, hosts of Radio/TV programmes have joined the fray to demand from NPP, alternatives to solving the current monumental failure of the NDC government, and this is a development I find very much worrying.
 With the position as the fourth estate of the realm, the primary objective of the media is to champion the course of ordinary citizens, and hold the feet of government to the fire.

 Media practitioners live in the society and go through every discomfort Ghanaians are currently going through.
 Media practitioners sleep in darkness, every 24hour cycle and buy from the same markets just like all of us.
 Due to the current monumental energy crisis, owners of media houses are currently reeling under massive pressure by way of extra cost on proving alternate energy to keep their businesses running.